 - 9.72 London Plan Policy 7.6 (part B) states that buildings should not cause unacceptable harm to the amenity of surrounding land and buildings, particularly residential buildings while Policy 7.15 (part B) states that development proposals should seek to reduce noise by minimising the existing and potential adverse impacts of noise on, from, within, or in the vicinity of, development proposals; separating new noise sensitive development from major noise sources wherever practicable through the use of distance, screening, or internal layout in preference to sole reliance on sound insulation. - 9.73 The nearest residential units are located approximately 620m east of the site in Hazel Way in the London Borough of Waltham Forest and 830m south of the site across Banbury Reservoir also in the London Borough of Waltham Forest.
 To the west of the site, residential units fronting Kimberley Road are approximately 1.05km from the site.
-Ikea, Tesco, Meridian Way and the railway line are situated between the application site and the residential dwellings to the west. - 9.74 The application site is surrounded by existing commercial/industrial uses and close to major road and rail routes with residential properties beyond.
-The acoustic environment is therefore dominated by transportation noise from road vehicles and passenger trains, as well as local traffic and noise from commercial premises which would limit any impact of noise from events to sensitive receptors. - 9.75 The applicant has advised that the use would operate on a 24hr basis.
-Given the relationship of the site to existing residential properties and having regard to the fact that residential development on the west bank of the Navigation is unlikely to be built out and occupied within the lifetime of this permission, this is considered acceptable.
-The Council's Environmental Protection Officer recommends a condition which stipulates, in advance of any noise generating activities, which would exceed 120dB L(AF) max, proposed to take place between 22:00 and 07:00, the activities must be agreed with the Council prior to taking place. - 9.76 In consideration of the site location, the use does not result in any significant increase to traffic in any surrounding residential streets. - 9.77 In summary, the development would not have any adverse impact on the amenities of nearby residents.
+Ikea, Tesco, Meridian Way and the railway line are situated between the application site and the residential dwellings to the west. - 9.74 Although a meanwhile use, application ref: 19/02718/RE3 for Meridian Water Phase 2 which is pending decision.
+This development is likely to be at least part occupied prior to the expiration of this temporary planning application.
+Nevertheless, the use as film studios proposed is considered to be an acceptable use in such context and not unduly noisy especially when compared with the lawful industrial use of the land.
+It is therefore concluded that the proposed use is acceptable having regard to the submitted noise impact assessment which has been considered by the Environmental Health officer. - 9.75 The application site is surrounded by existing commercial/industrial uses and close to major road and rail routes with residential properties beyond.
+The acoustic environment is therefore dominated by transportation noise from road vehicles and passenger trains, as well as local traffic and noise from commercial premises which would limit any impact of noise from events to sensitive receptors. - 9.76 The applicant has advised that the use would need to be able to operate on a 24hr basis and while this would in the main, generate low noise levels, there may be occasions when activity results in peaks.
+A condition is recommended to control this and on balance, the proposal is concluded to be acceptable.
+The Council's Environmental Protection Officer recommends a condition which stipulates a maximum noise level which shouldn't be exceeded between certain hours and this approach has informed the relevant condition. - 9.77 In consideration of the site location, the use does not result in any significant increase to traffic in any surrounding residential streets. - 9.78 In summary, the development would not have any adverse impact on the amenities of nearby residents.